top of page

 Letters of recommendation:

-1. Dossier Service: Use Interfolio or a similar dossier service--faculty cannot write and send multiple letters.
-Ideally, you will be applying for 20-60 positions, since the job market is partly a numbers game.
+1. Dossier Service: For the academic job market, plan to use Interfolio or a similar dossier service--faculty cannot write and send multiple letters.
+Ideally, you will be applying for 20-50 positions, since the job market is partly a numbers game.
 A service such as Interfolio not only makes it manageable for faculty, but it gives control to job seekers, enabling them to choose when and where the dossier should be sent, cutting down on emails, uncertainty, and stress.
 Some positions make it difficult or impossible to use a dossier service, but please take advantage of the service whenever possible.
 If there are positions that require faculty to separately submit letters via a portal activated by an email, please let us know when this will be happening so that the request doesn't languish in our junk file!
+There are ways to use Interfolio for portal systems, however; do get advice from a grad student who has been on the market recently.
+(See the Timeline for the Academic Job Market on my website.)

 2. Timing: Please allow at least three weeks for someone to write you a letter of recommendation.
 I cannot write letters on short notice!
-Please note that the only time I can write letters of recommendation for graduate programs, law school, fellowships, etc. is from September through November 20th.
+Please note that the only time I can write letters of recommendation for graduate programs, law school, fellowships, etc. is from September through November 20th (not over Thanksgiving, the holidays, and Winter break.)
 So plan ahead and be organized.
-Doctoral students going on the national job market must submit their requests for letters before August 1st of that year (see timeline below).
+Doctoral students going on the national job market must submit their requests for letters before August 1st of that year (see timeline on this website).
 Please note: I CANNOT fulfill last-minute requests for letters and I will not write letters during the holidays or over winter or spring break.
 Please be organized, plan ahead, and do not make unreasonable requests of any of your recommenders.

 3. Materials: Be sure to provide your letter writers with relevant examples of your work such as articles and dissertation chapters, along with your job letter, cv, and dissertation abstract, as well as important deadlines--organized in a clear, logical way, in ONE email.
 Also include your defense date, a timeline for finishing the dissertation, and a description of the sorts of positions you are searching for.
 I cannot fulfill requests that are scattered across multiple emails.
 It is in your best interest to help faculty write the best possible letters for you, by providing us with the information we need.
 [For letters of recommendation or reference calls pertaining to other sorts of applications (not the academic job market) please send all relevant and helpful information, along with copies of your work that I have commented upon, in *one* email, with the deadline and procedures clearly explained.]